bdeckard92/dupUT/01-Class-Content/19-PWA/01-Activities/05-Notetaker-PWA/README.md

   * Install and activate the service worker

   * Intercept fetch requests.
 If the response is successful, we clone it and store it in our cache.
 If the network request fails, we grab it from our cache.

+* If done correctly, create a few notes and you should be able to see all of your notes saved in cache even after going offline.

 ## Hint(s)